Cisco Suarez

 Francisco Suarez (born April 2, 1956) is an independent producer/director.
 He was the Senior Vice President of Special Events and Manager at Univision Communications Inc. (UCI), a Spanish language television network.
-Mr Suarez is a producer/director of many live events and has participated successfully towards Hispanic Americans, including the Latin GRAMMY Awards, Premios Lo Nuestro Latin music awards, and Premios Juventud youth awards.
+Suarez is a producer/director of many live events and has participated successfully towards Hispanic Americans, including the Latin GRAMMY Awards, Premios Lo Nuestro Latin music awards, and Premios Juventud youth awards.
 As well as special event productions such as La Banda 2015.
 Suarez joined UCI as Director of Project Development for the subsidiary TeleFutura in 2001 and became SVP of Special Events for Univision in 2004.

 Early life

-Suarez was born on April 2, 1956 in Havana, Cuba.
-At age fourteen, he moved to the United States and began his television career at age seventeen at the local NBC affiliate station, WPTV in West Palm Beach, Florida in 1974.
+Suarez was born on April 2, 1956, in Havana, Cuba.
+At age fourteen, he moved to the United States and began his television career at age seventeen at the local NBC affiliate station, WPTV in West Palm Beach, Florida, in 1974.

 Career

 While working at WPTV, he was quickly promoted to a Senior Director position, which he held from 1974 until 1979 when he accepted a position at the Miami CBS affiliate station WTVJ directing and producing the 11 o'clock news, A.M.
 South Florida, the Ralph Renick Report.
-He was also the technical director of all Miami- and Caribbean-based sports events broadcast on CBS.
+He was also the technical director of all Miami and Caribbean-based sports events broadcast on CBS.

 Suarez spent two years as an executive producer and director for the Spanish International Network (S.I.N.) from 1984 to 1985, directing the O.T.I International Festival which was broadcast live to 23 countries, producing and directing news coverage of the Colombian presidential elections, and directing and executive producing the internationally broadcast live program, Mundo Latino.